mw78/git-playground-38/README.md

-# A in class demo to learn Git on the command line.
+# An in class demo to learn Git on the command line.